Advice for Visitors to Canada

 of the country.
 Italians visiting Canada under this program are granted

-Working Holiday Program, they can contact the Canadian Embassy in Rome.
+Italians visiting Canada in need of assistance can contact the Canadian Embassy in Rome.

-Italians visiting relatives in Canada
+Italians Visiting Relatives in Canada